Business plan for dog walking service

 The company aims to provide highest quality service to its customers and become the best dog walking business of the New York City within three years of its launch.
 Mills also plans to launch a few more centers in other cities as well.

 The company’s financial experts have forecasted following sales and profits for the next three years of launch.

 PupWalk will be owned by Mills who has spent nearly his entire life among dogs.
 Mills was a dog lover even from his childhood.
 He has been serving in various dog training centers throughout the United States for the last 20 years.

 3.2 Why the Business is being started

 Mills has always wanted to start a dog walking business out of his love for dogs and had been planning for it for quite a time.
 He believes that he has fully explored the dog training area and now it was time for him to move on to something new related to dogs.
 He wants to dedicate his life to serving these voiceless innocent creatures and the best way to do that was to start his own business.
-Dog walking business was the most suitable option as it requires a minimum capital and investment as compared to other dog businesses.
+Dog walking business was the most suitable option as it requires a minimum capital and investment group business as compared to other dog businesses.